 The New World Forum

-The Forum emerged onto the international stage as a significant political, economic, and financial annual meeting.
-It gathers political, economic, and corporate leaders to openly and honestly debate the fundamental issues that define the realities of those who govern.
+The New World Forum emerged onto the international stage as a significant political, economic, and financial annual meeting.
+It gathers political, economic, and corporate leaders to openly and honestly debate the fundamental issues that define the realities of those who govern, during two days at the OECD Headquarters in Paris.

 For its 7th edition, the New Word Forum will be held at the OECD Headquarters in Paris on November 9-10, 2015.